 How does the Thunderbird International Consortia work?

 Unlike other executive education programs, Thunderbird’s International Consortia is offered exclusively to partner organizations.
-As Consortia members, these organizations participate in defining consortium curriculum to ensure their top-tier managers and executives get the most out of the experience.
+As members, these organizations participate in defining the semi-custom curriculum to ensure their top-tier managers and executives get the most out of the experience.
 But unlike a custom program designed for a single organization, the Thunderbird International Consortia draw on the global challenges of all participating organizations - providing participants with the opportunity to build relationships, build their global mindset, build their networks and build their leadership potential.
-As a result, the individual participants benefit - and their sponsoring organizations benefit as well.

 During a consortium: